GPS Watches: GPS for Running and Motion Sports

 GPS For Cyclists

 Runners must be content with a GPS sport watch for running, Cyclists on the other hand, have the option of purchasing hand-held sized GPS devices like the Garmin Edge 705, which can be mounted on a bike’s handlebars.
-With a much larger screen size, the Edge, unlike most GPS sports watches used for running it can display street maps and if used with a bicycle cadence device, can present data that is specific to cycling such as bike wheel cadence.
+With a much larger screen size, the Edge, unlike most GPS sports watches used for running the Garmin Edge can display street maps and when used with a bicycle cadence device, can present data that is specific to cycling such as bike wheel cadence.

 GPS Watches For Swimmers